coda/packs-examples/README.md

 ## Prerequisites

 Make sure you have `node`, `typescript`, and `npm` installed.
+TODO: flesh out recommended steps for installin these.

 ## One-time Setup

-To be able to build the examples in this repo, simply run `npm install` to install dependencies.
+To be able to work with the examples in this repo, simply run `npm install` to install dependencies.

+## Setting Up Your Own Project

-When setting up your own project, you need only install the `coda-packs-sdk` npm packge, which you can install globally or locally, as desired.
+When setting up your own project, install the `coda-packs-sdk` npm packge and then run `coda init` to set up a skeleton project based on the `template` example in this repo.

+TODO: Implement `coda init`

 ### Global Install (Quick)